Your Burnaby CRM treats a repeat production client and a walk-in studio rental the same, and it's costing you both

 Exactly what you get

 A CRM that models film and studio relationships as they actually behave: people and companies tracked separately, bookings with hold-confirm-bump logic against a live stage calendar, recurring retainers shown as real value, and forecasting that flags repeat producers.
-It connects to the booking software running your stage availability, the accounting software that invoices retainers, and a business intelligence dashboard for slate-level views, so "who's coming back" stops living in a spreadsheet.
+It connects to the booking software running your stage availability, the accounting software that invoices retainers, and a business intelligence (BI) dashboard for slate-level views, so "who's coming back" stops living in a spreadsheet.

 How to choose a developer in Burnaby